kianho/pconpy/README.md

 ## Motivation

-Protein structures are typically inspected using tools such as PyMol or VMD, which generate 3D renderings of proteins, allowing the researcher to inspect structural features using conventional zoom, pan, and rotate controls.
-Contact maps are a reduced representation of 3D structure that are invariant to affine transformations.
+_Contact maps_ are a reduced representation of 3D structure that are invariant to affine transformations.
 This enables the researcher to perform a rapid visual exploratory data analysis of a protein structure without the need for rendering or geometric operations in 3D.
 Additionally, the 2D matrix representation of a contact map (known as a _contact matrix_) can be easily manipulated for use by conventional machine learning algorithms for protein structure prediction tasks.

 ## History